A7medMo7ammed20/A7medMo7ammed20/README.md

 - **CTO** at [SMA SMA Smart Managed Applications for IT Co.]
 - Delivered scalable backend solutions using **Node.js** and **GCP**.
 - Managed a team of 10+ developers to deliver multiple successful projects.
-- Contributed to open-source projects and collaborated with global developers.

 ---